pksilen/vitja-service/README.md

 # Vitja service

 TODO
--Can user defaultpaymentmethod, favoritesalesitemids and paymentmethods has default value
+- Can user defaultpaymentmethod, favoritesalesitemids and paymentmethods has default value
-- Can FollowedUser and followingUser not be readonly and have MaxArraySize
 - Change subEntitiesPath to subEntitiesJsonPath where relevant
 - MongoDb test Following/FolledUser functionality
 - PostHooks (e.g. sendToKafka stuff could be put there)